 - Final Declaration.
 This is where you’ll need to share details of all other taxable income, including investments and savings interest.

-Can an accountant sign a sole trader up for MTD for ITSA?
+Can an accountant or bookkeeper sign a sole trader up for MTD for ITSA?

 Yes.
-Speak to your accountant about signing up for MTD for ITSA early, so you have plenty of time to familiarise yourself with the system.
+Speak to your accountant or bookkeeper about signing up for MTD for ITSA early, so you have plenty of time to familiarise yourself with the system.

 How do I calculate income for MTD for ITSA?